chibisnorlax/acnhfaq/faq/unlocking-things.md

 - **Vaulting Pole:** Talk to Blathers for the first time.
 - **Ladder:** Start the quest to furnish 3 houses — it should start after Nook’s Cranny is built.
 - **Slingshot:** Purchase from the cabinet at Nook's Cranny.
-- **Upgraded Tools:** To unlock upgrades for the Fishing Rod, Net, Axe, Watering Can, & Shovel, you must purchase the Better Tools recipe kit from the Nook Miles store after paying off your initial 5,000M loan.
+- **Upgraded Tools:** To unlock upgrades for the Fishing Rod, Net, Axe, Watering Can, & Shovel, you must purchase the Better Tools recipe kit from the Nook Miles store after paying off your initial 5,000 <span class="icon-NM"></span> loan.

-***Notes:***
+{: .note}
- - *The Slingshot, Vaulting Pole, and Ladder cannot be upgraded - the pole and ladder cannot break, but the slingshot still can, so you will need to craft more.*
+> - The Slingshot, Vaulting Pole, and Ladder cannot be upgraded - the pole and ladder cannot break, but the slingshot still can, so you will need to craft more.
- - *For players other than the Island Representative, the flimsy tools, Ladder and Vaulting Pole DIYs can be bought from Nook's Cranny.*
+> - For players other than the Island Representative, the flimsy tools, Ladder and Vaulting Pole DIYs can be bought from Nook's Cranny.

 ## Golden Tool Unlocks (Note: Spoilers!)